digital-asset/daml/docs/source/app-dev/app-arch.rst

    - ``NOT_FOUND`` for the deduplication start:
      The specified deduplication period is too long.
      The application should find a shorter deduplication time that is still safe.
-     Alternatively, the application can resubmit the change ID with a dummy command instead of the intended ledger change;
+     Alternatively, the application can resubmit the change ID with a no-op command instead of the intended ledger change;
-     when it receives a definite answer for the dummy and there are no other submissions with a higher submission rank, it can conclude that the actual ledger change will not be applied.
+     when it receives a definite answer for the no-op command submission and there are no other submissions with a higher submission rank, it can conclude that the actual ledger change will not be applied.

    - ``OUT_OF_RANGE`` for the deduplication start: